 Most of us dog owners really don’t mind that our dogs seem to really like sleeping on our beds.
+Yes, they seem to love our beds even if we get them the most awesome dog beds.
 Sadly though, it can become quite an unpleasant experience at times when some puppies or even full grown dogs wet our beds.

 The completely normal and natural way to react to a recurring situation like this is to get concerned and wonder - why does my dog keep peeing on my bed?
 Is everything ok?
 Is it a health issue?
 Is my dog experiencing some anxiety that I should address?

 There are many possible reasons why a dog wets its owner’s bed.
 In this article, we’ll go through the reasons why.
 Overall, there is nothing to be extremely alarmed about.
 Of course, don’t forget to consult a vet any time you suspect there might be a more serious underlying cause.

 Save this post for later by pinning the above image on Pinterest.
 Just click the P when you hover over the image.

 Reasons Why My Dog Pees On Your Bed

 Your dog is trying to cover its scent